hexbatch/apple-core/core-docs/step-5-types/type-overview.md

 Types cannot change ownership, unless all the attributes and bounds and groups also change ownership, or are usuable by the new owner, at the same time.
 (but elements can easiliy change owners)

-Types can use attributes owned by others, as long as the permissions work out in the attribute permissions
+Types can use attributes owned by others, as long as the type owner can at least read the attribute at some time/place/condition

+Types cannot have attributes added or removed once the first element is created

     So: a type:
         user: one user owns the type